SummaryRead the full fact sheet

-- Inform the gambler of the negative impact that their gambling is having on you.
+- Inform the person causing harm through their gambling of the negative impact that their behaviour is having on you.
 Communicate your feelings carefully and openly.

-- Don’t try to take control of the gambler’s life.
+- Don’t try to take control of the their life.
 It won’t work and will make you unhappy.

-- Let the gambler know you want to help.
+- Let the person causing harm through their gambling know you want to support them.
 They may feel out of control, embarrassed or ashamed.
-You can convey a willingness to support them.

-- Support them in their struggle, but don’t take on their burden.
-Choose to say ‘I can’t do this for you, but I will be with you while you do it’.
+- Support them in their struggle, but don’t take on their burden, especially not their debts.
+Choose to say, ‘I can’t do this for you, but I will support you while you are doing it.

 - Allow them to take responsibility for their behaviour.
-For example, let them deal with creditors and their employer.
 Do not help them lie and deceive.